-There are two distinct pathways by which most people come to oral cancer.
-One is through the use of tobacco and alcohol, a long term historic problem and cause, and the other is through exposure to the HPV-16 virus (human papilloma virus version 16),a relatively new (since 1999) identified etiology, and the same one which is responsible for the vast majority of cervical cancers in women.
+There are two distinct pathways by which most people come to oral and oropharyngeal cancer.
+One is through the use of tobacco and alcohol, a long-term historic problem and cause, and the other is through exposure to the HPV-16 virus (human papilloma virus version 16),a relatively new (since 1999) identified etiology, and the same one which is responsible for the vast majority of cervical cancers in women.
 A small percentage of people (under about 10%) do get oral cancers from no currently identified cause.
 It is currently believed that these are likely related to some genetic predisposition or frailty, or a yet unidentified shared risk factor.

-While some think this is a rare cancer, mouth cancers will be newly diagnosed in about 132 new individuals each day in the US alone, and a person dies from oral cancer every hour of every day.
-If you add the sub category of laryngeal throat cancers, the rates of occurrence (about 12,000 additional new cases per year) and death are significantly higher.
+While some think this is a rare cancer, mouth cancers will be newly diagnosed in about 145 new individuals each day in the US alone, and a person dies from oral cancer every hour of every day.
+If you add the head and neck subcategory of laryngeal throat cancers, the rates of occurrence (about 12,000 additional new cases per year) and death are significantly higher.
 When found at early stages of development, oral cancers can have an 80 to 90 % survival rate.
-Unfortunately at this time, the majority are found as late stage cancers, and this accounts for the very high death rate of about 43% at five years from diagnosis (for all stages and etiologies combined at time of diagnosis), and high treatment related morbidity in survivors.
+Unfortunately at this time, the majority are found as late stage cancers, and this accounts for the very high death rate of about 43% at five years from diagnosis (for all stages and etiologies combined at time of diagnosis), and high treatment-related morbidity in survivors.
 Late stage diagnosis is not occurring because most of these cancers are hard to discover, (though some like HPV origin disease have unique discovery issues), it is because of a lack of public awareness coupled with the lack of a national program for opportunistic screenings which would yield early discovery by medical and dental professionals.
 This data is for the US only.
-Diferent countries will have different incidence rates, death rates and dominant etiologies.
-The world wide burden of oral cancers is an estimated 657,000 new cases of cancers of the oral cavity and oropharynx each year, and more than 330,000 deaths.
-(Worl Health Organization data).
-This data is likely consrvative as actual reporting from all countries particularly in the third world, is often problematic to obtain, and many cases are not reported.
+Different countries will have different incidence rates, death rates and dominant etiologies.
+The worldwide burden of oral cancers is an estimated 657,000 new cases of cancers of the oral cavity and oropharynx each year, and more than 330,000 deaths.
+(World Health Organization data).
+This data is likely conservative as actual reporting from all countries particularly in the third world, is often problematic to obtain, and many cases are not reported.

 This site will provide you with hundreds of pages of information about the rates of occurrence, risk factors which lead to oral cancer, signs and symptoms, treatments, current research, complications of treatment, nutrition, related clinical trials, and current oral cancer related news.
 It is the informational component of the Oral Cancer Foundation, which has many other initiatives in effect related to the disease besides information dissemination.
-These range for funding of relevant research to improve treatments and orverall survival and encourage early discovery, advocacy mostly in government agencies to encourage things that have raged from the FDA control of tobacco, to the HPV vaccination of boys, to approvals for much needed research funding.
-Additionally the foundation is active in tobacco cessation efforts targeting the rodeo and rural American demographics where tobacco still has a strong foothold, promoting use of the HPV vaccine to change the increasing rate of HPV oropharyngeal cancers over the next generation, providing equipment help to those who suffer from both a financial disparity and a swallowing disfunction commonly produced by treatments that can last a lifetime, and a public self-screening and referral initiative; CheckYourMouth.org to increase early stage discovery.
+These range from funding of relevant research to improve treatments and overall survival and encourage early discovery, advocacy mostly in government agencies to encourage things that have raged from the FDA control of tobacco to the HPV vaccination of boys at the CDC, to approvals for much-needed research funding at the NCI.
+Additionally the foundation is active in tobacco cessation efforts targeting the rodeo and rural American demographics where tobacco still has a strong foothold, promoting use of the HPV vaccine to change the increasing rate of HPV oropharyngeal cancers over the next generation, providing equipment to aid in eating to help those who suffer from both a financial disparity and a swallowing dysfunction commonly produced by treatments that can last a lifetime, and a public self-screening and referral initiative; CheckYourMouth.org to increase early-stage discovery.
+OCF also maintains the world largest oral cancer patient and survivor support group online with over 12,000 registered members and thousands more who view it with regularity.
 There is an additional resource page dedicated to links to other sources of vetted information about oral cancer and treatment institutions, and the foundation produces regular podcasts directed at patients, survivors, and those in the dental community involved in early discovery each month available on Apple podcasts and other podcast platforms on the Internet, Oral Cancer Answers